A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 \subsection{Definition of the model \texorpdfstring{$(\Pi_{x},\Gamma_{yx})$}{Pi x, Gamma yx}}

-In this subsection, we motivate and define the objects of our main result\footnote{a more in-depth treatment is provided in \cite{LOT21}, more motivations are provided in \cite{LO22}, but this text is self-contained}, Theorem \ref{thm:main}.
+In this subsection, we motivate and define the objects of our main result, Theorem \ref{thm:main}.
 We first develop an algebraic perspective on the counter-term, then introduce coordinates on the solution manifold, then define the centered model $\Pi_x$ proper, as a linear map on the abstract model space $\mathsf{T}$, introduce the grading of $\mathsf{T}$ by the homogeneity $|\cdot|$, and finally the re-centering transformations $\Gamma_{yx}\in{\rm End}(\mathsf{T})$.
 We follow the concepts, language, and notation of regularity structures.
+A more in-depth treatment is provided in \cite{LOT21}, more motivations are provided in \cite{LO22, OST23}, but this text is self-contained.